GolosChain/golos-reference/witness_tutorial.md

-This document serves as an introduction on how to become an actively block producing witness in in the BitShares2.0 network.
+This document serves as an introduction on how to become an actively block producing witness in in the GolosChain network.
 Please note that there currently is no public testnet available, hence, this howto will fail at the last few steps.
 However, we feel that we should inform interested parties about how to prepare their machines for participation as witness as soon as possible.